BananaPuncher714/LethalQuantities/README.md

   - `SpawnFalloffCurve` - An AnimationCurve describing the multiplier to use when determining the value of `SpawnChanceCurve`, dependent on the number of existing enemies with the same type divided by 10.
 Not available for the daytime enemy configs.
   - `UseSpawnFalloff` - If true, then the resulting value from the `SpawnFalloffCurve` will be multiplied with the value from `SpawnCurve`.
 Not available for the daytime enemy configs.
 - Rarity - There is one option for each enemy type.
 Invalid enemy types are ignored.
   - `<enemy type>` - The weight given to this enemy vs other enemies.
 If you do not want the enemy to spawn, set the rarity to 0.
 A higher rarity increases the chances for an enemy to spawn.
+The chance of this enemy spawning is the rarity of this enemy divided by the rarity of all the enemy types combined.

 Exceptions:
 - The `OutsideEnemies.cfg` option `SpawnChanceRange` has a hardcoded value of `3` in-game, and cannot be changed